maykinmedia/catalogi-importer/README.rst

 |build-status| |code-quality| |docs| |black| |python-versions|

-Easiy import i-Navigator exports into the Catalogi API, such as the one in `Open Zaak`_.
+Easily import i-Navigator exports into the Catalogi API, such as the one in `Open Zaak`_.
 (`Nederlandse versie`_)